ainascan/.github/profile/README.md

 For the interested developer and engineer:

 - Completely cloud indepedent.
 All Kubernetes.
 Cloud-Native applications first
-- Made to run on bare metal (our test environment is on bare metal)
+- Made to run on bare metal for maximum cost savings to the end user.